Miss Grand Nepal

-Miss Grand Nepal (मिस ग्र्यान्ड नेपाल) was an annual female beauty pageant in Nepal, that selected representatives to compete at Miss Grand International.
-The contest is now organized as Miss Vibhaa by Umanga Creations, that owned the license since 2023.
-The reigning Miss Grand Nepal is Jessica Singh Thakuri, who won Miss Vibhaa 2025.
+Miss Grand Nepal (Nepali: मिस ग्र्यान्ड नेपाल) is a title awarded to Nepali woman to represent at Miss Grand International.
+The contest that chooses the Nepali delegate is Miss Vibhaa since 2023.
+Sumnima Puri from Karnali Province will represent Nepal at Miss Grand International 2026, as announced by Miss Vibhaa pageant.

 History

 The pageant was founded in 2016 by a Kathmandu-based businessperson Sazum Katwal of Looks Entertainment,.
 Nepal's first three representatives were appointed to the position without taking part in any national pageant.
 The first edition of Miss Grand Nepal happened after a Kathmandu-based event organizer Looks Entertainment Pvt.
 Ltd. (Mero Looks) had obtained the license in 2016, the contest was held at Hyatt Regency Hotel in Kathmandu on 23 August, where Zeenus Lama was named the winner.
 Despite being unable to join the 2016 international pageant due to document issues, Zeenus was instead appointed to compete internationally at the 2017 pageant in Vietnam.

-Under the management of RK Entertainment Group from 2017–2018, audition events were held across Nepal to find contestants for the pageant.
+Under the management of RK Entertainment Group from 2017 to 2018, audition events were held across Nepal to find contestants for the pageant.
 In 2019 the RK group lost its Miss Grand Nepal franchise to Bollywood Showdown Nepal Pvt.
 Ltd. of Izodom Nepal & Cosmo Group.
 The contest was only held twice, in 2020 and 2022, in other years, representatives were appointed.

-The Miss Grand Nepal Beauty Pageant is now under Umanga Creations led by Uddhab Adhikari.
-The contest is now organized under a greater umbrella pageant called Miss Vibhaa.
+The Miss Grand Nepal Beauty Pageant is now under Miss Vibhaa led by Uddhab Adhikari.